woossi0/suite/docs/usermanual/source/installation/index.rst

 Installation
 ============

-This section will describe how to install the OpenGeo Suite.
-Please choose the appropriate platform below.
+This section will describe how to install the OpenGeo Suite in various configurations, as well as some optional components.

 .. toctree::